dhomoney/Homoney-Articles/owasp-api-top-ten-2023.md

-# OWASP API Top Ten 2023 - All Your APIs Are Belong to Us
+# OWASP API Top Ten 2023 - All Your API Vulnerabilities Are Belong to Us

 ![Cat: All Your APIs Are Belong To Us](images/all-your-apis-are-belong.jpg)